 Water Filtration Bottle

-If you feel uneasy about drinking tap water in Puerto Rico, you can bring a water filtration bottle in your backpack instead of spending your money on water bottles.
-The Grayl GeoPress water purifier bottle cleans out 24 oz of water, without a complex installation process or preparations, making it the perfect reusable water bottle.
+If you feel uneasy about drinking tap water in Puerto Rico, then I recommend bringing a water filtration bottle instead of spending your money on water bottles.
+The Grayl GeoPress water purifier bottle can purify up to 24 oz of water.
+It’s super easy to use and you can fill up your water from pretty much anywhere — making it the perfect reusable water bottle.

-If you’re exploring the island on your own and you’re an experienced snorkeler, then you should definitely pack your own snorkeling gear.
+If you’re an experienced snorkeler and are looking forward to exploring the waters of Puerto Rico, then you should definitely pack your own snorkeling gear.
 There are places you can rent snorkeling gear, but it’ll be more expensive.
 The SwimStar snorkel set fits any type of face and features a single anti-fog front crystal.

 👉 Do you love snorkeling?
 Check out other best adventures you can enjoy in Puerto Rico.

-After Hurricane Maria in 2017, blackouts and power shortages aren’t uncommon, so you should include a portable charger on your Puerto Rico packing list.
+After Hurricane Maria in 2017, blackouts and power shortages have occurred, so you should include a portable charger on your Puerto Rico packing list.
 The Anker portable charger is slim and charges your electronics quickly.
-This small power bank can charge your phone up to 3 times.
+In fact, this small power bank can charge your phone up to 3 times.

 Quick Dry Towel

 A quick-dry towel is essential in your Puerto Rico packing list, since not every hotel or apartment offers a beach towel.
-The Rainleaf microfiber towel doesn’t occupy much space in your suitcase or beach bag, it’s absorbent, and it dries fast so packing it back up won’t be a problem.
+The Rainleaf microfiber towel won’t take up much space in your bag, is absorbent, and it dries fast so packing it back up won’t be a problem.

 After 2020, it’s clear that hand sanitizer is something you should always carry with you, but small sanitizer bottles easily get lost.
 This travel-size hand sanitizer holder features a safe harness hook so you can attach it to your backpack or pants.
 The design makes it super easy to refill the bottle.